Work From Home: 5 Companies That Hire Remote Workers

 5 Companies That Often Offer Work-From-Home Customer Service Jobs

 If you’re having trouble getting started on your work-from-home job search, these six companies often hire work-from-home employees.

 If you want a particular type of work, ask about what you’ll be doing before accepting the job.

-Although TeleTech offers many customer service jobs at call centers across the U.S., the company all hires at-home workers.
-Just look for the listings with “@Home” under “Location.”
+Although TeleTech offers many customer service jobs at call centers across the U.S., the company also hires at-home workers.
+Just look for the listings with “work from home” under “Location.”

 Like many of these companies, VIPdesk Connect provides “outsourced customer service 24 hours a day, 365 days a year.”

-Pay: Glassdoor shows a range of salaries from $9.44 to $18.06 per hour, and the company says it provides paid vacation days; holidays; and (for full-time workers) medical, dental and vision insurance.
+Pay: Glassdoor shows a range of salaries from $9.44 to $18.06 per hour, and the company says it provides paid vacation days; performance incentives; and (for full-time workers) medical, dental and vision insurance.